jbequ5/SAGE-Enigma-Subnet/Subsystems/Economics.md

 - Marketplace revenue that funds larger prize pools and attracts more sponsors.
 - Real performance data and impact signals that strengthen the Intelligence Flywheel and accelerate all three core flywheels.
 - Transparent contribution tracking that rewards honest participants and builds long-term trust with partners and investors.

-This subsystem is SAGE’s primary value-creation engine.
-It turns collective intelligence into tangible economic outcomes that benefit sponsors (faster solutions), alpha holders (subnet growth), miners (direct rewards), and the broader ecosystem (expanded opportunities).

 ## No Leakage and Strong Protection
 High-value upgraded artifacts are protected by tiered access and selective encryption.
 Only participating miners and authorized high-contribution users can access them inside their local Enigma Machine runs.
 All access is logged and auditable.
 The system ensures intelligence stays inside the community while delivering clear, measurable value to external partners and investors.